 You might have to test out a few different types of bats before you find the one that’s right for you.
 Different materials might work differently for different lengths.
 You might find it easier to swing a wooden bat that’s shorter, as it’ll also be heavier, compared to a longer aluminum bat.
 It’s important to play around with it to see what works for you.
 But once you find the perfect bat, you’ll be able to swing it with ease and generate a lot of power!

-In conclusion, there are several factors that you need to consider when selecting the right baseball bat length for an optimum swing.
+In conclusion, there are several factors to consider when you choose the right bat length and weight for an optimum swing.

 These include your arm length, your height, the bat’s weight, along with the material and what it feels like in your hand.
 By taking all of these factors into consideration, you will be sure to find the perfect bat length.
 But remember, these factors change over time too.
-As you age, you’ll have to switch around your bat to make sure that you always have the right bat before you head out on the field!
+As you age, you can grow into longer heavier bats.
+You can also grow stronger using baseball training aids to increase your strength and hitting ability.